1,000+ Opportunities

 At Barr, we strive to be transparent, foster open dialogue, and nurture constructive relationships through: Flexibility and nimbleness Openness and transparency Codman Square Neighborhood Development Corporation Explore the partners we support and see how they’re driving change.
 Read impacts and learnings from Barr's completed grantmaking.
 Get updates from Barr in your inbox Racial Wealth Equity Initiative

-Based on current listing details, eligibility includes: 501(c)(3) non-profit organizations and public agencies in Massachusetts.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: 501(c)(3) non-profit organizations and public agencies in Massachusetts.
+Confirm the full requirements in the official notice before applying.